-A radionuclide cisternogram is a nuclear scan test used to diagnose spinal fluid circulation problems.
+A radionuclide cisternogram is a nuclear scan test.
+It is used to diagnose problems with the flow of spinal fluid.

 CSF flow scan; Cisternogram

-A lumbar puncture (spinal tap) is done first.
-Small amounts of radioactive material, called a radioisotope, are injected into the fluid in the lower spine.
+(spinal tap) is done first.
+Small amounts of radioactive material, called a radioisotope, are injected into the fluid within the spine.

-You will be scanned again 24 hours after injection, and possibly at 48 and 72 hours after injection.
+You will be scanned again 24 hours after injection.
+You may need additional scans possibly at 48 and 72 hours after injection.

 The scan is painless, although the table may be cold or hard.
 No discomfort is produced by the radioisotope or the scanner.